dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 method M() {}
 ```

 Although all top-level declarations are contained in an implicit top-level module, there is no syntax to import that module.
-Such an import would likely cause
-a ciruclar module dependency error.
+Such an import would likely cause a circular module dependency error.
 If the module cannot be imported, there is no point to any export declarations.

 ## **Error: expected either a '{' or a 'refines' keyword here, found _token_**